Configuring the Widget

 -

-If enabled, navigation buttons (such as previous/next) will be displayed within the widget. -
+Show prev/next buttons: If enabled, previous/next navigation buttons will be displayed within the widget.

-When this is enabled, you can set the automatic pagination time in seconds.
-The widget will switch pages at the preset time according to this.
-It will go through the available pages inside the widget.
+Automatic pagination: When enabled, you can set the pagination time in seconds.
+The widget will automatically cycle through pages at this interval.

 These settings allow you to manage how users navigate through large datasets in the widget.